Group salutes JAMB over high standard in conduct of CBT - Nigeria Today

 Secondary schools should improve on exposing students to ICT so that the country can get to a stage where candidates do not experience cyberphobia or fear of computers or technology at such critical time in their life.”

-The post Group salutes JAMB over high standard in conduct of CBT appeared first on The Nation Nigeria.
+The post Group salutes JAMB over high standard in conduct of CBT appeared first on Vanguard News.

 Do you something awesome to share with the world?
 Click here to share